a7lilion3/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 07. Winning is only half of it.
 Having fun is the other half<br>
 08. Arrays are not pointers<br>
 09. strcpy<br>
+<h2>Advanced</h2>
+10. Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers<br>